-I have used the word reprogramming for the final step of creating new pathways.
+I have used the word reprogramming for the final step of creating new circuits.
 However, I like the word transcendence.
 It implies that not only have you moved through the obstacles you are far above them.
 Regaining your perspective on life is a critical step.
-I have often described the final phase of the DOCC project as the spiritual journey.
+I have often described the final phase of the DOC project as the spiritual journey.
 It can be manifested in an infinite number of ways.

 The gift of mastery

 Shuhari – the steps to mastery are universal.
 View your journey through chronic pain as a learned skill.
 What you probably cannot see at the moment is that when you have transcended your pain you will have been given the greatest gift that life has to offer – deep gratitude.
 Your appreciation of every second of life becomes profound.